CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 - Model boundaries: The AI model has to be able to cover all cases required for the target application, e.g. an AI model trained to recognize German text, cannot be applied to English text without adjustments.

-## PF-05 Model Training And Validation Criterion
+## PF-05 Model Training And Validation

 The model(s) selected under consideration of their suitability according to PF-04 are trained, tested and validated with designated data according to DQ-06 taking into account feature selection and feature engineering.